aromalanil/react-rhino/README.md

 export default DarkModeButton;
 ```

-### Component which only wants the state and not the updater function
+### A Component which only reads the state and not the updater function
+For Components that only reads the state values,  declare a constant inside the component and assign the constant to  a call to `useRhinoValue("key_to_identify_state_value")` passing in key as an argument like:

 `menu_bar.js`
 ```jsx
 import { useRhinoValue } from "./states.js"